tomedegroot/study-material/linux+LPICLevel1Exam1/commandsAndCompression.md

 ```

 You can never compress a dir or multiple files.
 You first need to create an archive via tar.
 You can filter tar through `xz` via the `-J` option.
 Same as the `-z` option, but then for `xz`

+#pkill and pgrep

+look up or signal processes based on name and other attributes

+`pgrep|pkill [OPTIONS] pattern`

+OPTIONS:
+1. Sending a signal:
+   1. `-SIGNAL` -> send signal (15=SIGTERM, 9=SIGKILL).
+15 is default. (pkill only)
+2. Getting info:
+  1. `-l` -> list the process name (pgrep only)
+  2. `-a` -> list the command that was issued.
+3. These options are all filters:
+  1. `-u USERNAME|USERID` -> filter based on USERNAME
+  2. `-v` -> invert matching (pgrep only)
+  3. `-n` -> get the most recent process

+Examples:

+1. You don't have to use a filter and 15 is the default signal, so with `pkill httpd` all processes with the name httpd will be killed with a SIGTERM
+2. `pgrep -u tom -n` -> get user tom's newest process

+#dmesg

+Used for troubleshooting the Linux kernel

+A buffer is portion of the memory for temporary storing info (from for example a harddrive or a keyboard).
+A ring buffer is a constant size buffer, so it's LIFO storage. `dmesg` helps you to interact with the kernel ring buffer.

+`dmesg [OPTIONS]`

+OPTIONS:
+1. `-C` -> Clear the kernel ring buffer